• intracerebral hemorrhage accounts for 10-20% of all strokes

 • sudden, apoplectic onset

-• personal history
+• personal medical history

-• dementia? (amyloid angiopathy)
+• dementia? (potential amyloid angiopathy)

-• hematologic disorder, antiplatelet or anticoagulant therapy?
+• hematologic disorder, antiplatelet, or anticoagulant therapy?

 • history of hypertension?